Denmark–Norway: Usage and extent

 The term "Denmark–Norway" reflects the historical and legal roots of the union.
 It is adopted from the Oldenburg dynasty's official title.
 The kings always used the style "King of Denmark and Norway, the Wends and the Goths" (Konge af Danmark og Norge, de Venders og Gothers).
 Denmark and Norway, sometimes referred to as the "Twin Realms" (Tvillingerigerne) of Denmark–Norway, had separate legal codes and currencies, and mostly separate governing institutions.
 Following the introduction of absolutism in 1660, the centralisation of government meant a concentration of institutions in Copenhagen.
 Centralisation was supported in many parts of Norway, where the two-year attempt by Sweden to control Trøndelag had met strong local resistance and resulted in a complete failure for the Swedes and a devastation of the province.
 This allowed Norway to further secure itself militarily for the future through closer ties with the capital Copenhagen.
-The term "Sweden–Finland" is sometimes, although with less justification, applied to the contemporary Swedish realm between 1521 and 1809.
-Finland was never a separate kingdom, and was completely integrated with Sweden, while Denmark was the dominant component in a personal union.

 Colonies

 Throughout the time of Denmark–Norway, it continuously had possession over various overseas territories.
 At the earliest times this meant areas in Northern Europe and North America, for instance Estonia and the Norwegian possessions of Greenland, the Faroe Islands and Iceland.